-Backcountry hiking
+Backcountry hiking and camping

 Experience Canada’s gorgeous backcountry with these backpacking hikes and multi-day trails.
 Bask in tranquility, with nothing but the bag on your back and the sun above your head.